Cookies managing

 Photo: Wikipedia

-So we moved to the hallway and sat there all the time.
-Our house is more or less unscathed.
-Of course, the windows were blasted out, and the ceiling tiles fell, but compared to other buildings that were razed to the ground, it is fine, it can all be repaired.
+So we moved to the hallway and sat there for days.
+Our building more or less unscathed.
+Of course, the windows were blownout, and the ceiling crumbled, but compared to other buildings that were razed to the ground, it‘s okay; it can all be repaired.

-The neighboring villages, Kyenka, Zarechnaya, the first round of Chernihiv suburbs, were burned to the ground.
+The neighboring villages, Kyenka, Zarechnaya, the closest of Chernihiv suburbs, were burned to the ground.
 Gradually, we started to be able to tell what was coming and from where.
 When the electricity and water got cut, we managed, but once the gas was cut as well we moved to the city to stay with friends.
-It was easier in Chernihiv, but we still had to deal with the night aviation strikes.
+It was easier in Chernihiv, but we still had to deal with the air raids at night.
 It was definitely better than our suburb, with shells flying overhead and neighboring houses burning down with the people inside.

-We had to queue for four hours at a time to get groceries.
-One would stand in line for bread, while someone else would try to get meat etc. The volunteers helped us get some blood pressure medication for my mom.
-The neighbors put together some makeshift ovens and used them to cook food.
+We had to stand in line for four hours at a time to get groceries.
+One would stand in line for bread, while someone else would try to get meat etc. Volunteers helped us get some blood pressure medication for my mom.
+Neighbors put together some makeshift ovens and used them to cook food.

-There was no reception, no Internet - we were totally isolated.
+There was no phone connection, no Internet—we were totally isolated.
 One day my husband went to get in line to buy bread at 9 am, and I heard on the radio that a bomb hit one of the bread lines killing 13 people.
 But it was unclear where exactly that happened!
 My hair turned gray before he came back at 1 pm.
 That happened in the neighborhood where I grew up, where my parents’ apartment was located.

 One day my husband went to get in line to buy bread at 9 am, and I heard on the radio that a bomb hit one of the bread lines killing 13 people.
 But it was unclear where exactly that happened!
 My hair turned gray before he came back at 1 pm

-A friend lived a few blocks away from us.
-After a direct hit his house burned down, and he burned with it.
-Next house over was hit as well: someone lost his fingers.
+An acquaintance lived a few blocks away from us.
+After a direct hit his house burned down, and he burned up with it.
+The next house over was hit as well, tearing off a man’s fingers.
 My husband had a friend through his soccer club.
-He moved to a village outside of town with his wife and 7-year old son.
-They were captured, and then their dead bodies were recovered.
-They were shot…
+He moved to a village outside of town with his wife and 7-year-old son.
+They were captured, and then their dead bullet-ridden bodies were recovered.

 I want to switch to Ukrainian

 Our hotel was bombed out, so was the candy factory.
-We were hanging out in the kitchen and could see the windows bend from the blast.
+We were hanging out in the kitchen at the time and could see the double-glazed windows bend from the shock wave.
 My sister made food for the soldiers in a school building.
 It was hit by a bomb as well.

-My husband’s relatives lived in Ivanovka (it’s a village along the highway to Kyiv), so they ended up under occupation.
-The Russians just kicked them out of the house and made them stay in the basement with their kid.
-When the soldiers left, it turned out that they took everything, from forks to underwear and socks.
+My husband’s relatives lived in Ivanivka (it’s a village along the highway to Kyiv), so they ended up under occupation.
+The Russians just kicked them out of the house and made them stay in the basement with their child.
+When the soldiers left, it turned out that they took everything, from forks to underpants and the last sock.
 And they were lucky; the locals said that the Russians shot women and children who tried to escape.

 We left Chernihiv on April 4th.
-We wanted to leave sooner, but the car broke down and when our friends gave us another one the car bridge was blown up.
+We wanted to leave sooner, but the car broke down and when our friends gave us another one, on that very day the car bridge was blown up.
 We had to come back and wait for the old road to Kyiv to be opened.
 We managed to drive over metal sheets replacing the broken bridges.

 One of my friends from Moscow called at the beginning of the war.
 She was in tears: “if you want to, you can come stay with us.”
 I just laughed.
 I would rather shoot myself than go to Russia